nickjackolaisen/BusinessInitiaitive/_posts/statistics/2022-11-02-sole_proprieotrship_statistics.md

 It's also important to consider the amount of liability you take on as a Sole Proprietor.
 Any debts or liability falls directly on you.
 Like it out not, you are "solely" responsible for every aspect of your business.
 Banks can't give you a business loan or business credit cards because, legally speaking, you don't have a business.
 You are just making money under your name by providing goods and services.
 There is no entity and no liability protection.

 <p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/sole-proprietorship/disadvantages/"> What else is wrong with being a Sole Proprietor? </a></p>

+## How long does a Sole Proprietorship last?

+Sole Proprietorships last until one of three events occur…

+1. The owner dies,
+2. The sole proprietor stops providing whatever products or services they sell,
+3. Or, the owner has the option of selling the components of the business like their tools, inventory, or equipment and is therefore unable to continue business operations.

+Being that the Sole Proprietorship is the simplest business entity, it is completely reliant on the owner and their ability to keep their business up and running.
+As soon as the owner dies or stops doing business, the Sole Proprietorship dissolves.